ThaiNangTaniPolitics/thainangtani-politics-observatory/index.md

 ## 📌 Latest Update

-**A system analysis of refinery margins, state-funded diesel, and the MOPS linkage mechanism**
+**A structural analysis of windfall profits, regulatory options, and systemic incentives**
-0025 – Akanat’s Refinery Margin Cap (3–4 baht/litre)
+0026 – Windfall Tax Debate: Refinery Margins, MOPS Linkage, and State Exposure

 ## 📚 About the Observatory